 - the amount of time each parent spends with the child.

 Child Support Payments are made on a monthly basis, usually to the parent that has the child most of the time.
 For example, if you have your son from Monday to Friday and your ex-spouse has him on Saturday and Sunday, your ex-spouse will generally need to pay child support as you are responsible for your son most days of the week.
 This is just an example, however, and every case is looked at on an individual basis.

 One of the things that family law attorneys deal with on a regular basis is the failure to pay child support.
 If you are currently in an agreement with your ex-spouse and he or she is not paying the allotted amount each month, this can impact your financial situation dramatically.
 You do not have to take this.
 Contacting a United States child support attorney can ensure that you are fairly paid each and every month.

 There are several consequences to not paying child support including:

-- interest charges on any past due support
+- interest charges on any past due support, or

 One thing that failure to pay child support will not impact is a custody agreement.
 Even if your ex is not paying court ordered support every month, you cannot deny he or she from seeing his or her child as per the custody agreement.
 Parenting time and child support are two separate issues.
-What you can do, however, is contact a Minneapolis family lawyer as soon as possible.
-For any child support issues, contact our Minneapolis family lawyers at Goldstein Law Office today at 763-450-1500.
+What you can do, however, is contact a United States family lawyer as soon as possible.